-- a.
-Negotiate the Freedom Pass annual settlements with Transport for London and other transport operators, achieving best value for London's authorities who fund the scheme. - b.
-Complete renewal of Freedom Passes expiring in 2021 and the mid-term review of passes expiring in 2023. - c.
-Ensure that the service and associated contracts are reviewed and where necessary updated to account for the impact of COVID-19. - d.
-Further enhance customer experience through improved digital service provision.
+- Negotiate the Freedom Pass annual settlements with Transport for London and other transport operators, achieving best value for London's authorities who fund the scheme.
+Fully realising the savings related to reduced travel because of Covid-19. - Complete renewal of Freedom Passes expiring in 2022 and the mid-term review of passes expiring in 2024. - Ensure that the service and associated contracts are reviewed and where necessary updated to account for the recovery from Covid-19 locking in improvements and better ways of working. - Further enhance customer experience through improved digital service provision and seeking Customer Service Excellence Accreditation. - Lobby for increased Government funding towards concessionary travel highlighting London authority shortfall for English National Concessionary Travel Scheme (ENCTS) in London.